 I’m going to try something new in doing a (character-centred) review of an episode of The Originals, so be gentle with the comments, it’s my first time.
 Here goes nothing…

-We all know that at its heart The Originals is a show about family so I knew once I saw Finn’s return that this episode would be good.
+We all know that at its heart The Originals is a show about family so I knew, once I saw Finn had returned, that this episode would be good.
 But to my surprise Finn’s return and the changes it entailed were not the only things that made this an interesting episode.
 In fact, perhaps I’d even go so far as to say that it wasn’t even the highlight of the episode.
 But I’m getting ahead of myself, let’s take this one story arc at a time.